Hidden Disabilities

 These seats are positioned near the bus entrance and exit doors, have more leg room and include appropriately positioned handrails and bells.

-These seats are intended for use by individuals with visual, hearing, mobility and cognitive impairments, and pregnant customers.
+These seats are intended for use by elderly customers, those with a disability, and pregnant customers.
+Please remember that not all disabilities are visible.

 bus driver icon